 About 56,400 openings for dental assistants are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.

 Ongoing research linking oral health and general health will continue to increase demand for preventive dental services.
 Dentists will continue to hire dental assistants to complete routine tasks, allowing dentists to work more efficiently.
 As dental practices grow, more dental assistants will be needed.

 As the large baby-boom population continues to enter older age groups, which typically have more problems related to oral health than younger people do.
-In addition, people keep more of their original teeth than in previous generations, leading to continued increases in the need for dental care to maintain and treat teeth will continue to increase the need for dental care.
+In addition, people keep more of their original teeth than in previous generations, leading to continued increases in the need for dental care to maintain and treat teeth.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.